John Campbell: Poulton, poverty and the real way to get tough on crime

 It was beautiful, and sad, and special.
 And it was a privilege to be there.

-I asked Professor Poulton whether the study has shown if there’s one thing in childhood, perhaps above all others, that steepens the climb to a healthy and happy adult life?
+I asked Richie whether the study has shown if there’s one thing in childhood, perhaps above all others, that steepens the climb to a healthy and happy adult life.

 “Poverty,” he said.